Monitor Your Workload

 Review the following when configuring auditing:

-• Ensure audit retention is set to 365 Days.
+• Review audit retention duration.
+The default is set to 365 days.

 • If you have third party tools that must access OCI Audit data, configure a Service Connector to copy the OCI Audit data to Oracle Cloud Infrastructure Object Storage.